Centrifugal or “vortex” separators remove

 approximately 25% it becomes what we refer to as a Type “TS” and is now

-capable of a liquid removal rate equivalent to 60% of its maximum weight
+capable of a liquid separation rate equivalent to 60% of its maximum

 flow capacity.